deliveroo/deliveroo.engineering/_posts/2018-11-29-monte-carlo-power-analysis.md

 ## Summary

 Monte Carlo simulation provides us with an extremely flexible way to run power analysis.
-It has become our default way to perform any power analysis for any experiment.
 The downsides are additional coding and time taken to run the simulation.
 Encapsulating our simulation methodology into a common library has allowed us to minimise any additional coding and create highly optimised implementations.
+Our default for very simple experimental designs is to still use analytical methods, but will switch to Monte Carlo simulation when required.

 If you are interested in experimentation, power analysis or anything else in this blog post - take a look at our [careers page](https://careers.deliveroo.co.uk/?country=united-kingdom&remote=&remote=true&team=any#filter-careers) for Data Science roles.
 We would love to hear from you!